hugolpz/WikiapiJS-Eggs/README.md

 ### Init
 1) On your wiki, create or own an account.

-2) In `./login.js`, save the your username, password, api url.
-Repeat for each mediawiki & account you want to work on.
+2) In `./login.js`, save your username, password, api url.
+Repeat for each mediawiki & account you want to work with.
 ```javascript
 // login.js : I store your password and should never be git commited !
 I should be mentioned in .gitignore .
 module.exports = {